djplaner/memex/sense/Paper Ideas/exploring-conceptions-of-technology.md

 ## Situations facing Meso-level practitioners

+Whiting et al (2020) on digi-housekeeping as the type of orchestration work required - perhaps getting at how there isn't enough attention made to the orchestration that people (e.g. sessionals) need to undertake and not being recompensed.  e.g. sessionals starting from scratch

 ### Pedagogy has nothing to teach us

 The _Times Higher Ed_ piece that has a lecturer bemoaning "holier than thou educationalists" mandating how they teach under the "feared" umbrella term _pedagogy_.
 Hints at PCK and TPACK as a response indicating the importance of thinking of the assembly.
 Of not talking just about pedagogy, but about how that will be assembled within a specific sport.
 Reducing the effort of the lecturer in having to orchestrate and assemble.